Giuseppe Mario Bellanca

 Giuseppe Mario Bellanca (March 19, 1886 – December 26, 1960) was an Italian-American aviation pioneer, airplane designer and builder, who is credited with many design firsts and whose aircraft broke many aviation records.
 He was inducted into the National Aviation Hall of Fame in 1973.
-The Bellanca C.F., the world's first enclosed-cabin monoplane, is on display at the National Air and Space Museum.
+The Bellanca C.F., one of the world's first enclosed-cabin monoplanes, is on display at the National Air and Space Museum.
 Bellanca was known mostly for his long range aircraft which led the way for the advancement of international and commercial air transportation.

 Biography

 He was born on March 19, 1886, in Sciacca, Italy.
 He graduated with an engineering degree from Politecnico di Milano.
 He emigrated to Brooklyn in the United States in October 1911 where he operated the Bellanca Flying School (1912–1916).

 In 1913 he created the first modern aircraft design (tractor design) that featured an engine and propeller in the front with a wing in the middle and a tail to the aft, which was the opposite configuration for aircraft of the time.
 Bellanca's "tractor" aircraft design offered a lot of performance and safety advantages over the old standard design, and was adopted internationally as the new standard configuration for almost all following aircraft, and is the common configuration recognized today.